GoodarzMehr/SimBEV/README.md

 ### Post-processing

 An optional post-processing step will calculate the number of lidar and radar points inside each 3D object bounding box (0 for all objects if that data is not collected) alongside a _valid_ flag indicating whether the object is fully occluded (False) or visible to the data collection vehicle (True).
 By default, an object is _valid_ if the number of points inside its bounding box is non-zero and _invalid_ otherwise.
 However, if you have collected instance segmentation images you can use the `--use-seg` argument to use those images to assist in determining the validity of objects (if the number of points inside the object's bounding box is zero but the object is visible in the image, then it is _valid_).
 The post-processing step also determines the detection difficulty of an object (either _easy_, _medium_, or _hard_) based on the object's class, distance to the data collection vehicle, and the number of points inside its bounding box.
 This information will be appended to bounding box data.
+Finally, if you have collected 3D semantic occupancy data, since in many cases those voxels represent only the surface shell of objects, the post-processing step will fill in the semantic label of voxels inside those objects.

 To post-process the data, in the [simbev](simbev) directory run
 ```Bash
 simbev-postprocess [options]
 ```
-where, alongside the optional `--use-seg` argument, an optional `--path` argument can be used to provid the path to the SimBEV dataset (`--path` is `/dataset` by default).
+`options` can be any of the following:
+* `--path`: path for saving the dataset (`/dataset` by default).
+* `--process-bbox`: post-process 3D object bounding boxes (used by default).
+* `--no-process-bbox`: do not post-process 3D object bounding boxes.
+* `--use-seg`: use instance segmentation images to help with post-processing 3D object bounding boxes.
+* `--fill-voxels`: post-process 3D semantic occupancy data.
+* `--morph-kernel-size`: kernel size used for morphological closing (3 by default).
+* `--num-gpus`: number of GPUs used for post-processing 3D semantic occupancy data (-1, i.e. all available GPUs, by default).

 The post-processing step will create a new `det` folder under `ground-truth` (see [Data Format](#data-format) for more information) and move the files of the original `det` folder to a new `old_det` folder.

 ### Data Visualization